-Kanye renounced MAGA on Twitter, and Twitter still dragged him anyway
+Kanye’s done with MAGA and Twitter is done with Kanye.
+A eulogy for the former artist.

 For a certain substrata of Twitter, Tuesday afternoon felt a lot like Schadenfreude Christmas.

 First came the news that Jacob Wohl, an atonal Trump rally chant made flesh, created a fake company with the hilarious moniker “Surefire Intelligence” to launch a smear campaign against Robert Mueller, and got caught in part because the company’s contact number went to his mom’s voicemail.
 (The Coen Brothers would be hard-pressed to invent a more inept scammer.)
-The cross-section of Twitter that had become resigned to seeing Wohl’s increasingly bizarre and shrill defenses of the president regularly amplified broke out into swift celebration.
-“Jacob Wohl” became the top trending topic, a peak he likely had long aspired to reach, though perhaps not in the way he finally did.
+The cross-section of Twitter resigned to seeing Wohl’s increasingly bizarre and shrill defenses of the president broke out into swift celebration.
+“Jacob Wohl” became the top trending topic, a peak he had likely long aspired to reach, if perhaps not in the way he finally did.

-As if all this weren’t enough comeuppance for one day
+As if all this weren’t enough comeuppance for one day, then came these tweets from Kanye West.

+I introduced Candace to the person who made the logo and they didn’t want their name on it so she used mine.
+I never wanted any association with Blexit.
+I have nothing to do with it.

 Every site that pivoted to video https://t.co/0qYJq6sLWW